This quick and safe procedure guides you step by step to replace the nozzle of the Filament Maker. Ensure to reach each step in detail.

-- When a partial a full obstruction occurs in the nozzle, pressure builds up in the extruder.
+- When a partial or full obstruction occurs in the nozzle, pressure builds up in the extruder.
 When the pressure becomes too high, the nozzle can be pushed out of the machine.

 - When the nozzle is dirty (encrusted with hardened plastic), the outcoming filament can be scratched or damaged.

-- Several sizes of nozzles exist: 2mm, 3mm, 4mm.
-That refers to the diameter of the opening.
-In few, specific cases, a nozzle smaller than 4mm can give better extrusion results.
+- Several sizes of nozzles diameter (in millimeter) exist: 2mm, 3mm, 4mm.
+The 4mm nozzle is the one most commonly used, however with different materials, a smaller nozzle can give better extrusion results.